yykids/RDS/en/console-guide.md

 * For a restoration, a new DB instance is created, without changing original DB instances.
 * It takes more time if the location to save backups is object storage.
 * Cannot restore by using DB instances that are currently under backup.
 > [Note] While restoration is underway, object storage volume may be incurred as much as the size of a binary log file.
+> [Caution] Restoring to a point in time is not available when there is no binary log file.

 ### Replication